Close Menu

 A muscular man in fantasy armor stands in a dimly lit, red-hued cave holding a sword upright.

-As the quest for more IP to dig up and revamp for the modern age continues, we’ve now reached a point in the industry where nostalgia and memorabilia are being mined from the present rather than the distant past.
-We live in a world where IP and familiarity are being curated for today’s generations, with recent mega successes like Backrooms as prime examples.
-In a way, Masters of the Universe is the type of IP management that’s being left by the wayside.
+As the quest for more IP to dig up and revamp for the modern age continues, we’ve now reached a point in the industry where nostalgia and memorabilia are being mined from the present rather than the distant past, as they have been for years.
+We live in a world where IP and familiarity are being curated for today’s generations, with recent mega successes like Backrooms as prime examples, so, in a way, Masters of the Universe is the type of IP management that’s being left by the wayside.

 You’d expect a nostalgia reimagining of an almost foregone era to be a “been there done that” scenario across the board, but Masters of the Universe manages to be a pleasant surprise in more ways than one.
-Its issues are obvious right from the start — a slow and heavily expositional beginning, occasional shoddy VFX work, and multiple instances of obnoxious try-hard humor.
-Yet Masters of the Universe still works because everyone involved is fully committed to the silly nature of its original material while balancing its core message about what it means to truly be a man.
+Its issues are near obvious right when it starts from a slow and heavily expositional start, to occasional shoddy VFX work, and multiple instances of obnoxious try-hard humor, but Masters of the Universe still works on the whole because everyone making it is game to roll with the silly nature of its original material while balancing its core of what it means to truly be a man quite well.
+The flaws run deep within the overall strides of this newest adaptation, but it’s a perfectly adequate time at the movies that you can certainly do a lot worse than in terms of ‘80s nostalgia plays.

 A man in a pink shirt stands in front of a woman, a large armored figure, a tiger, and another armored person in a futuristic city setting.